 A previous report on this story can be viewed in the video player above.

-COLUMBUS, Ohio (WCMH) – Columbus police have arrested the second of two suspects wanted in a fatal shooting which occurred in North Columbus, Saturday, April 29.
+COLUMBUS, Ohio (WCMH) – Columbus police have identified a man wanted in connection with a fatal shooting in the Short North.